rlintott/gba-mu/README.md

 # Game Boy Advance Emulator (WIP)
-Still very much a work in progress
+Still very much a work in progress!
+Currently working through the TONC GBA programming tutorial demo roms.
+I aim to get all these working before trying to run an actual game.

 ## Progress